anderejd/ngau/README.md

-# NGAU: Non-Generic Angle Units
+# NGAU: Non-Generic Angular Units
 Minimal, non-generic newtype wrappers for the angular operations provided by the Rust standard library.